 Lori Henderson is a mesa carrying artist, ART is her medicine through ART healing.
 She uses her art coupled with creativity to facilitate remembering; body, mind, and spirit are healed state.
-Walking as an earth keeper on the path of pollen, Lori embodies the hive as a teacher for community, unconditional love, and service.
-Using ritual, ceremony, mediation and prayer she creates modern petroglyphs/shamanic symbolisms from weaving, sewing, and layering reclaimed materials, unifying her art with ancient teachings.
+Walking as an earth keeper on the path of pollen, Lori embodies the hive as a teacher for the community, unconditional love, and service.
+Using ritual, ceremony, mediation, and prayer she creates modern petroglyphs/shamanic symbolisms from weaving, sewing, and layering reclaimed materials, unifying her art with ancient teachings.
 Each piece is infused with the remembered knowledge of the healed state.
-Lori has been walking the artist/shamanic way traveling, observing, studying and embodying diverse cultures for many years.
+Lori has been walking the artist/shamanic way traveling, observing, studying, and embodying diverse cultures for many years.
 After walking the Camino De Santiago Spain her shamanic apprenticeship started with the Bouquet of Light Allyu traveling and exploring with the Queo’ of high Andes of Peru.
-In May of 2016 Lori graduated as a Humpekomyok She expresses ancient teachings using art to encourage balance of the feminine and masculine energies for empowerment.
+In May of 2016 Lori graduated as a Humpekomyok She expresses ancient teachings using art to encourage a balance of the feminine and masculine energies for empowerment.
 Moreover, Lori uses her art as a medium of change and creativity as a path into new consciousness and cross-pollination of ancient teachings of indigenous cultures with modern ideas and methods to be an agent for change.

 Trent Oubre is a talented musician, a web and graphic designer, and a Louisiana Folk painter.